A KALEIDOSCOPE OF STORIES – Muslim Voices in Contemporary Poetry

 This collection of poetry, prose, and photography offers gleams of light and beauty from the balad al-awliyāʾ.
 Symphonies of Theophanies: Moroccan Meditations invites the reader to short meditations, a personal dhikr, through inspiration from the traditions of Moroccan Sufism, a shimmering mine of spiritual wisdom.
 In each instant lies the seeds of transcendence – a hidden theophany and a secret heartsong yearning for the heavens.
 This collection is a symphony of such moments, such heartsongs.

-Symphonies of Theophanies – Moroccan Meditations is now available for preorder from online booksellers and bookshops.
+Symphonies of Theophanies – Moroccan Meditations is now available from online booksellers and bookshops.

 – Michael Abdurrahman Fitzgerald